 You can help someone who is abused or who has been assaulted by listening and offering comfort.
-Go with her/him to the police station, the hospital, or to counseling.
-Reinforce the message that she/he is not at fault and that it is natural to feel angry and ashamed.
+Go with them to the police station, the hospital, or to counseling.
+Reinforce the message that they are not at fault and that it is natural to feel angry and ashamed.